Optimal Control Problems Governed by MFSDEs with multi-defaults: Backward Induction Method and Maximum Princeples

 \subsection{A sufficient maximum principle}

-We are now able to derive the sufficient version of the maximum principle for Subproblem \ref{spb}.
-We first show the following lemma which plays an important role in optimal controls problems of MFSDEs with random coefficients.
+In this subsection, we derive the sufficient version of the maximum principle for Subproblem \ref{spb}.
+The following lemma plays an important role in optimal controls problems of MFSDEs with random coefficients.

-\begin{lemma} For any $X(t),Y(t)\in L_{T}^{\mathfrak{F}}$ and $k\in \mathcal{I}_0$, we have $M(X(t)),M(Y(t))\in L_{T}^{\mathfrak{F}}$ and
+\begin{lemma} For any $X(\cdot),Y(\cdot)\in L_{T}^{\mathfrak{F}}$ and $k\in \mathcal{I}_0$, we have $M(X(\cdot)),M(Y(\cdot))\in L_{T}^{\mathfrak{F}}$ and

 Moreover, for $t\in[\tau_k,\tau_{k+1}]$ with $k\in \mathcal{I}_0$,

 \end{lemma}